 - Defined benefit pension plans (including cash balance plans)

 ERISA benefit plans are expensive plans for employers to fund and operate.
 As a result, many employers negligently or intentionally mismanage their plans to save money.
 Employees working with plans may be under-trained to perform plan-related duties.
 Executives may make plan-related decisions with money in mind and impermissibly cut benefits (although not all benefit reductions violate ERISA).
 The employer may contract plan responsibilities to service providers who themselves may have employees working with your plan that are under-trained or ill-equipped to properly service the plan.
 Your employer may abuse the plan for its own benefit in violation of ERISA.

 Regardless of the intentional or unintentional mismanagement, your rights and benefits under the benefit plans are in jeopardy.
 You may be at risk to lose money, access to necessary medical care and the ability to retire with financial security.
 Some common violations of ERISA that put you at risk include:

 In addition to ERISA, your claims against the plan may also be subject to various state laws, including state securities laws, insurance laws, contract laws and labor laws.
 ERISA claims are complex with many technical requirements.
-If you believe you have an ERISA benefit plan claim in Dallas or Fort Worth then you should contact employee benefits lawyer Adam Kielich right away.
 Many ERISA claims for employee benefits have brief windows in which you must act to preserve a claim.

 Some employee benefits do not fall under ERISA.
 These generally include pay-related benefits and executive compensation plans.
 Benefits not covered by ERISA include: